metagenomics/denbi-nanopore-training/docs/read_qc/ReadMapping_3.rst

   java -jar ~/genomeview-N42.jar

 Load the Wuhan-Reference and the mappings and inspect the mapping results.
 Have a look on the mapping quality in particular.
+You can load data with: File->Load data... then choose the appropriate files.

 References